SIC-POVMs and orders of real quadratic fields: Conjectures on counting geometric equivalence classes and Galois multiplets of Weyl--Heisenberg SICs

 \subsection{Verification of cases of the Geometric Count Conjecture}

-We have verified that the two sets in the Geometric Count conjecture have the same size for dimensions $d \leq 90$, $d \neq 3$ under the assumption that the published lists of Weyl--Heisenberg SICs in these dimensions are complete.
+We have verified in Table \Cref{table:classgroup-1CC} that the two sets in the Geometric Count Conjecture have the same size for $4 \le d \leq 90$, under the assumption that the published lists of Weyl--Heisenberg SICs in these dimensions, given in Scott \cite{scott2}, are complete.
+(The lists build on earlier work of Scott and Grassl \cite{scott1}.)

-Scott \cite{scott2} gives a putatively complete list of numerical SICs in all dimensions $d \leq 90$, building on earlier work of Scott and Grassl \cite{scott1}.
-Scott and Grassl find SIC fiducials by numerically minimizing a \textit{frame potential}---a function whose global minima are Weyl--Heisenberg SIC fiducials.
-By repeating their search with a large number of seed vectors, they establish a high degree of numerical confidence in their results but do not rigorously rule out the existence of other SICs.

-The dimensions $d \in \{1,2\}$ are special cases---the only dimensions for which $\Delta < 0$, or equivalently, the conjugacy classes in $\CC_{d-1}$ are elliptic.
-For $d = 1$, there is exactly one SIC ($\C^1$ as a line in $\C^1$), and it is (trivially) Weyl--Heisenberg covariant.
-The associated order $\OO_{-4} = \Z[i]$ is a maximal order of class number one, so the conjecture is true.
-For $d=2$, there is again a unique SIC up to unitary transformations (a regular tetrahedron on the Riemann sphere $\Pj^1(\C)$), and it may be chosen to be Weyl--Heisenberg covariant.
-The associated order $\OO_{-3} = \Z[e^{2\pi i/3}]$ is a maximal order of class number one, so the conjecture is true.

-\Cref{conj:count} omits the case $d=3$, where $\Delta=0$, where associated field $K_{\!\Delta} = \Q$ has $\OO_{\!\Delta}= \ZZ$.
-In this case, there is a continuous one-parameter family of Weyl--Heisenberg covariant SICs \cite{scott1}.
-For $d=3$ the classification (3) above is the set $\CC_{2}$ of parabolic conjugacy classes of $\SL_2(\Z)$, which is infinite.